asyrjasalo/dockoon/bicep/README.md

 # Running on Azure Container Instances and API Management

+This `README.md` summarizes [the blog post from 2021-07-08](https://rise.raas.dev/apis-one-command/).

 We will create the following in your Azure subscription:

 - Container Instance for running e.g. [Mockoon](https://mockoon.com/) APIs